RohitMahendrakar/aws-resource-listing-scripts/README.md

 sudo yum install jq
 sudo yum install yq

-Please refer the screenshot folder for step by step guidance.
+Please refer the Pics for your reference